 Before entering law school, Dargaye gained invaluable experience as a patent examiner at the U.S. Patent and Trademark Office.
 As a patent examiner, Dargaye spent three years analyzing patent applications and determining which should be granted a patent.

-While in law school, Dargaye was Editor for the Northwestern’s Journal of Technology and Intellectual Property.
+While in law school, Dargaye was an editor for the Northwestern Journal of Technology and Intellectual Property.